sainte96/ai-chatbot/README.md

 # Telnyx AI Chatbot

 This repository contains the code for a Telnyx AI Chatbot, which provides answers to questions related to SMS guidelines in different countries.
+The chatbot gives answers to questions related to Telnyx SMS guidelines i.e it won't answer who is the president of United States.
+The chatbot was built entirely on python using the LangChain framework, OpenAI API and OpenAI Embeddings.
+The embeddings are saved in DeepLake vector database.
+For demonstration, the chatbot has been deployed on Streamlit.
+Please click [here](https://telnyxaichatbot.streamlit.app/) for demo

 ## Setup